Himalayan Women Trail Leaders Phase 2

 The Himalayan Women Trail Leaders Initiative originated from our successful Great Himalaya Trail (GHT) Women Leaders on the Trail Campaign, which took place during Spring 2024.
 This campaign marked a historic milestone by sponsoring Nepal’s first female trekking guide, Mingmar Dolma Sherpa, to trek the first seven sections of the 1700km Great Himalaya Trail from February through May 2024 with HWTL co-founder, Marinel de Jesus.

 The GHT campaign was designed not only as an endurance challenge but also as an advocacy effort aimed at breaking stereotypes about women’s capabilities in high-altitude mountaineering roles.
 The team traversed some of Nepal’s most remote regions—the first 7 sections of the GHT from east to west: Kanchenjunga, Makalu, Everest Region (Khumbu), Rolwaling, Langtang Valley, Manaslu, and Annapurna.
-The team will complete the last three sections (Dolpo, Mugu and Far West) as part two of the GHT Women Leaders on the Trail Campaign which will be open for men and women trekkers to join.
+The team will complete the last three sections (Dolpo, Mugu and Far West) as Part 2 of the GHT Women Leaders on the Trail Campaign which will be open for men and women trekkers to join.

 This monumental achievement demonstrated that Nepali women are equally capable of excelling as professional mountain guides when given equal opportunities.
 It served as both inspiration for aspiring female trekkers and proof-of-concept for launching broader initiatives like HWTL